 On many of my blogs and videos you may see the old style of micro write Colwood made.
 Both styles work exactly the same, but I have bent the pen tip on this style when doing some embossing.

 I have a particular shader I’m fond of using, the Tight Round J, but as I said before all shaders work basically the same.
 The difference is the size and personal preference.
+I tend to pick my shader based on the areas I’m working in.
+The larger the area the larger the shader as this will cut down on the amount of time it takes to burn in the area.

 I discussed how I use the shader of my preference in a fair amount of detail in another blog and I don’t want to repeat all of that here.
 Instead please read “using the shader.”

 Please note that I have purposely angled the ends of most of my shaders to make them easier for me to use.
-When you purchase the tips, they will come straight.
+When you purchase the tips, most of they will come straight.
 For a fee you can buy them with a 45 degree angle.
 I should point out that Colwood bends the two metal posts instead of the seam where the pen tip starts.

 Its small size that allows me to get into most areas.
 It is razor thin, so I can use the edge to burn fine thin lines.
 And, when needed I can switch to the side of the shader for bigger stuff.